An excerpt from Facing the Charge, a new safari book edited by Sporting Classics’ Jim Casada.

 There was long, orange light from the west, the sun punching through the atmosphere at a flat tangent that was starting to suck out the blue-green end of the spectrum.
 Since we were more or less south of the trio of bulls, one side of them was brilliantly illuminated, and the other side was utterly opaque.
 I took a solid heart-lung sight picture, envisioned the bullet path through to the opposite shoulder, eased out half a breath . . . and squeezed.

 Note: Check back tomorrow for the conclusion of this story from Facing the Charge, a new safari book by Michael J. Miller and Scott T. Longman.
-The book was edited by Sporting Classics’ own Jim Casada and can be ordered via Amazon by clicking here.
+The book was edited by Sporting Classics’ own Jim Casada and can be ordered via his website, jimcasadaoutdoors.com.